nikolowry/bromite-builder/README.md

     -r, --revision=<revision>                     Where <revision> is a Bromite release tag.
 Defaults to Bromite's latest release.
     --upstream                                    Use Bromite's git source instead of a release tag.
 If set, any Chromium tag can be assigned to <revision>
-    --dark-navbar                                 Prefer a dark navigation bar over a white one --legacy-javalite                             Use the legacy version of Protobuf Java Lite --create-stripped-java-factory-no-javalang    Avoid having to locally install the pip module "six" -h, --help                                    Print help menu
+    --dark-navbar                                 Prefer a dark navigation bar over a white one --create-stripped-java-factory-no-javalang    Avoid having to locally install the pip module "six" -h, --help                                    Print help menu
 ```